netinvent/usb_resetter/README.md

 # usb_resetter
-small tool to reset USB controllers or devices
+small tool to reset USB controllers, hubs or devices

 ## So here we are, with sh*TTY built usb devices, that don't work properly.